warisgill/bankapp/readme.md

 kubectl delete all --all --namespace default
 ```

 That's it!
 You now have MartianBank installed and running on your KIND cluster.
 Remember that KIND clusters are ephemeral and will be destroyed once you delete them.
 You can always create a new cluster with the same name or a different one using `kind create cluster` if needed.
-Happy testing with MartianBank on your KIND cluster!
+Happy testing with MartianBank on your KIND cluster.